FY2020

 reporter

-Kenichi Sato (Professor, Faculty of Life Sciences, Kyoto Sangyo University / Representative Director of NPO Hatenathon Co-Creation Lab)
+Kenichi Sato (Professor, Faculty of Life Sciences, Kyoto Sangyo University / Representative Director, NPO Hatenathon Co-Creation Lab)

-Students will experience group work in QFT (Question Formulation Technique) in which learners create their own questions, two case reports from inside and outside Kyoto Prefecture on the design and management of exploratory activities using QFT, and Q&A sessions and exchanges of opinions on experiential work and case reports.
-QFT has the potential to enrich the learning of both learners and teachers in all subjects, including inquiry.
-Let's learn together.
+There will be a group work experience of QFT (Question Formulation Technique) in which learners create questions on their own, two case reports from inside and outside Kyoto Prefecture on the design and operation of inquiry activities using QFT, and a question-and-answer session and exchange of opinions on the hands-on work and case reports.
+QFT has the potential to deepen and enrich learning for both learners and teachers in all subject learning, including inquiry.
+Let’s learn together.

 The 4th Admissions Specialist Skill Development Workshop (Kyoto)

-Yosuke Tachiwaki (Associate Professor, Admission Center, Kyushu University)
+Yosuke Tatewaki (Associate Professor, Admission Center, Kyushu University)

-Yoshihiko Ueno (Professor, Department of Admissions, Research Center for Higher Education, University of Tokushima)
+Yoshihiko Ueno (Professor, Admissions Division, Center for Higher Education and Research, University of Tokushima)

-Ms. Yowako Yamamoto (Professor, Faculty of Industrial Sciences, Kyoto Institute of Technology)
+Ms. Iwako Yamamoto (Professor, Faculty of Crafts, Kyoto Institute of Technology)

-This subcommittee is a training session aimed at developing highly specialized human resources in the field of high school-university connectivity, mainly for university faculty and staff in charge of entrance examinations.
-Part 4 will cover "Evaluation Methods for Entrance Examinations" and "Selection of Document and Interview Screeners."
-This special subcommittee will be held jointly with the Center for the Development of Education for the Next Generation University, Kyushu University.
+This subcommittee is a training session aimed at developing highly specialized human resources in the field of high school-university connection, mainly for university faculty and staff in charge of admissions.
+In the fourth installment, we will cover “Evaluation Methods for Entrance Examinations” and “Selection of Persons in Charge of Document and Interview Selection”.
+This special session will be jointly held with the Center for Educational Development at Kyushu University’s Next Generation University.

 reporter